MDIL-SNU/TL-GeoCGNN/README.md

 ```
 For argument `--pre_trained_model_path`, the path for the pre-trained model should be provided.
 For argument `--orthogonal_row`, the row number for testing should be provided.

-More details about each part of the model can be found in [1]

 ## Updating atomization energy
 For further updates in the Materials Project[2], updating atomization energy might be necessary.